 To prove negligence in a heavy equipment injury case, a few criteria must be met.
 The first necessary step is to establish that the defending party owed a duty of care or a responsibility to provide safe and effective equipment.
 The next step will entail showing how that duty was breached or disregarded, and finally you will need to prove your injuries were a direct result of their failure to fulfill their duty of care.

 In the case of heavy equipment injuries, your Macon Heavy Equipment Accidents Lawyers may need to show that the manufacturer cut corners in production and used faulty parts or materials, or knowingly sold defective materials.
 Manufactures may not have conducted proper quality inspections.
 They must be able to prove their products and equipment were properly constructed and perform as intended.

 Although your employer probably offers workers’ compensation benefits, the payout you will receive will likely only cover some of the costs of medical expenses, lost wages from missed work, and partial disability.
 It is extremely unlikely that it will cover the damage from your pain and suffering or any long-term medical treatments.

 Whether your employer used unsound practices in your workplace, supplied faulty equipment, or your injury was the result of improper or inadequate training, the team at Nelson & Smith Attorneys at Law knows exactly what you will need to prove negligence and get you fair compensation.

 In cases involving a third party claim, we consult industry experts to ensure you weren’t injured by a defective product.
-Our dedicated injury attorneys in Macon will exhaust all available options to settle your case for the maximum amount outside of court, but we are always prepared to go to trial if we must.
+Our dedicated Macon Heavy Equipment Accidents Lawyers will exhaust all available options to settle your case for the maximum amount outside of court, but we are always prepared to go to trial if we must.
 Nelson & Smith have the experience to make the process as timely and successful as possible.
 Reach out to our legal experts today for a free consultation.